datawvr/Flights-R/README.md

-My take on visualizations of the popular flights dataset utilizing a few tricks in R.
+My take on visualizations of the popular flights dataset utilizing a few clever grouping and assignment tricks in R.